mubaraknumann/genera-cloud-image-classification/README.md

 ## You can install necessary packages using pip:

--- pip install tensorflow numpy Pillow
+     pip install tensorflow numpy Pillow

 ## Loading the Model

 The model is saved in the Keras native format (.keras).
 You will need to provide the definitions of the custom layers (RepVGGBlock and NECALayer) when loading.

-# IMPORTANT: You must have the RepVGGBlock and NECALayer class definitions available in your Python environment before running this.
+**IMPORTANT: You must have the RepVGGBlock and NECALayer class definitions available in your Python environment before running this.**

-# --- CUSTOM LAYER DEFINITIONS ---
+**--- CUSTOM LAYER DEFINITIONS ---**

-# --- RepVGGBlock Class Definition ---
+**--- RepVGGBlock Class Definition ---**